Skip to main content

 • Cost position: Economy — the lowest-cost wood option for volume programs

-• Best for: Government tenders, dollar-store programs, emerging market distribution, any program where unit cost outweighs sharpening smoothness
+• Best for: Government tenders, discount retail programs, emerging market distribution, any program where unit cost outweighs sharpening smoothness

 Poplar is not inferior — it is fit for a different purpose.
 For a bulk order of 500,000 plain HB pencils destined for school supply kits in price-sensitive markets, poplar delivers acceptable quality at a price point that makes the program commercially viable.